mischakolbe/maya_ci_unittests/README.md

-# maya_ci_unittests
+# Continuous Integration for Autodesk Maya

-Example repository for CI tested Maya scripts.
+This repository contains the bare minimum components to automatically run unittests for your Maya script repos.

-Fork it and start testing without any headaches.
+Fork or copy/paste to start testing without any headaches.

-Check other repository for some example tests and convenience executable for Windows.
+# Links

-Use workflows>maya_unittests.yml, tests-folder and base.py as-is.
-Change example_code.py and create tests accordingly.
+* Read this [blog post](XXX "Continuous Integration for Maya Scripts") with a lot of information about this repository.

-run_tests.bat is a little convenience executable to run tests locally on Windows machines.
+* Check this [related repository](https://github.com/mischakolbe/maya_ci_unittests_with_examples "Maya CI unittests with examples") for example tests.

-test_transform.py has some common test assertions.
+* Show Marcus Ottosson some love for his wonderful [Maya Docker images](https://github.com/mottosso/docker-maya).